EneaMalaj/academyTest/README.txt

-what you look at is where you're aiming
+what you look at is where you're aiming towards